Hiring and managing home care for your loved one can be a challenging process.

 2. Finding out about cultural fit

-When interviewing home care agencies, ask if they train their caregivers on cultural competence so they’re able to provide respectful care to people from cultures different from their own.
+When interviewing home care agencies, ask if they train their caregivers on cultural competence so that they can provide respectful care to people from cultures different from their own.

 When talking with potential caregivers, ask about their experience with your older adult’s cultural preferences, beliefs, and values.